homer0/cjs2esm/README.md

 I use [Jest](https://facebook.github.io/jest/) to test the project.

-The configuration file is on `./.jestrc.json`, the tests are on `./tests` and the script that runs it is on `./utils/scripts/test`.
+The configuration file is on `./.jestrc.js`, the tests are on `./tests` and the script that runs it is on `./utils/scripts/test`.

-### Linting
+### Linting && Formatting

-I use [ESlint](http://eslint.org) with [my own custom configuration](http://yarnpkg.com/en/package/eslint-plugin-homer0) to validate all the JS code.
+I use [ESlint](https://eslint.org) with [my own custom configuration](https://yarnpkg.com/en/package/@homer0/eslint-plugin) to validate all the JS code.
 The configuration file for the project code is on `./.eslintrc` and the one for the tests is on `./tests/.eslintrc`.
 There's also an `./.eslintignore` to exclude some files on the process.
-The script that runs it is on `./utils/scripts/lint`.
+The script that runs it is on `./utils/scripts/lint-all`.

+For formatting I use [Prettier](https://prettier.io) with [my custom configuration](https://yarnpkg.com/en/package/@homer0/prettier-config).
+The configuration file for the project code is on `./.prettierrc`.

 ### Documentation